Did you go back to work after having a baby?

 I did.
 Twice.
 And you know what?
 I loved it.

-Yes, I ended up leaving for reasons that had everything to do with self-care, but there is so much about working outside of the house that can make a woman feel like herself again after having children.
+Yes, I ended up leaving for reasons that had everything to do with self-care, but there is so much about working outside of the house that can make a woman feel like herself again after having a baby.

 In fact, I’ve written before about how I sincerely believe that the routine of my work schedule helped to save me when I was in the throes of postpartum anxiety with my second baby.